Learning resources and student support

 The planned teaching activities bring students into contact with their lecturers.
 All permanently employed lecturers conduct research within the subject area in which they teach.
 In this way, students are introduced to relevant areas of research.
 The heads of studies are responsible for ensuring that the planned teaching activities bring the students into contact with relevant research.

 To ensure that students have good opportunities to come into contact with lecturers who also conduct research, the academic staff/student ratio is systematically monitored.
-Every six years, each programme calculates this as part of the programme evaluation.

 - Read more about research-based teaching and student contact with research here (In Danish)